What Is a Spot Loan and How Does It Work?

 Spot Loan vs. Traditional Loan: Key Differences

-Spot loans aren't the same thing as traditional loans.
+Spot loans aren't the same thing as traditional personal loans.
 Traditional loans typically involve more extensive applications and lengthy approval processes.

 The table below highlights some of the key differences between spot loans and traditional loans.